ayush0648/AONtask/README.md

 1. **Data Balancing:** The data is unbalanced as Drama is 17%, Comedy is 8%, and the rest 75% falls under other genres.
 To balance this:
 + Genres have been embedded using TF-IDF and I have used SVD to reduce dimensionality, and to find relationships between genres.
 + Drama has been undersampled and other genres have been oversampled to balance the dataset.
 2. **Data Cleaning:** The first model I build will use a hybrid of content-based and collaborative filtering.
-To improve the quality of recommendations, I will remove movies with less than 50 ratings and users who have given less than 10 ratings.
+To improve the quality of recommendations, I will remove movies which have received less than 50 ratings, and users who have given less than 10 ratings.
 3. **Genome Tags:** The remaining dataset will then be normalized.
 Furthermore, genome tags will be extracted to understand the relevance scores and enrich the data.

 ## Methodologies Used: